susurrant/flow-clustering/README.md

 # flow-clustering
+A stepwise spatio-temporal flow clustering method for discovering mobility trends

 ## Description
 Flow clustering, which summarizes individual flows into aggregate flows, can help to discover human mobility patterns.
 Existing flow clustering methods ignore the geometric properties of flows and do not consider their temporal information.
 This research</br>